brarcher/gift-card-guard/README.md

 how much a gift card is worth, or be unable to use a gift card because the proof of its value is lost.

-If there is any interest in improving this open source project, kindly submit a pull request with proposed changed.

 # Building

 To build, use the gradle wrapper scripts provided in the top level directory of the project.
 The following will